Pirates vs. Phillies Player Props Betting Odds

-Sportsbooks have listed player props for Trea Turner, Bryan Reynolds and others when the Philadelphia Phillies host the Pittsburgh Pirates at Citizens Bank Park on Wednesday at 6:40 PM ET.
+Bookmakers have listed player props for Bryan Reynolds and others when the Philadelphia Phillies host the Pittsburgh Pirates at Citizens Bank Park on Thursday at 6:05 PM ET.

 Bet on this matchup or its props with BetMGM!